GenesysCloudBlueprints/chat-translator-blueprint/blueprint/index.md

 ### Create a token implicit OAuth grant for Genesys Cloud

 1. Log in to your Genesys Cloud organization and create a new OAuth client that uses the Token Implicit Grant (Browser) type.
 For more information, see [Create an OAuth client](https://help.mypurecloud.com/articles/?p=188023 "Opens the Create an OAuth client article") in the Genesys Cloud Resource Center.
+   1. Add `https://localhost/` as an Authorized redirect URI.
 2. In your local blueprint repository, open the [config.js](https://github.com/GenesysCloudBlueprints/chat-translator-blueprint/blob/main/docs/scripts/config.js) file.
 Add the client ID from your OAuth client and specify the region where your Genesys Cloud organization is located, for example, `mypurecloud.ie` or `mypurecloud.com.au`.

 ### Set up AWS Translate